dy1z/docs/content/docs/configuration/browsersync.md

 Both parties see the same thing, and scrolling is synced, too.

 You can also use a string instead of a boolean - for example `tunnel: 'mybrand'`.
-In this case, BrowserSync will attempt to use a custom subdomain for the URL, i.e. `https://mybrand.localtunnel.me`.
+In this case, Browsersync will attempt to use a custom subdomain for the URL, i.e. `https://mybrand.localtunnel.me`.
 If that subdomain is unavailable, you will be allocated a random name as usual.

 ## watch

-Array of extra paths for BrowserSync to watch.
+Array of extra paths for Browsersync to watch.

 By default, the following paths are watched: